gracenho829/Interactive-Lab-Hub/Lab 5/README.md

 * Try out different interaction outputs and inputs.
 * Fill out the ``Contextual Interaction Design Tool`` sheet.[Found here.](ThinkingThroughContextandInteraction.png)

+What I did with the audio device was I set it up next to my bed.
+I placed it so that it could detect noise at a close distance.
+See images below for details on setup

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

 ![Alt text](images/contextualinteractiondesigntool.jpg "Materials")